pixie-io/docs.px.dev/content/en/05-reference/01-admin/11-user-mgmt.md

 You are part of a Pixie GSuite org if:

-1. The original creator of the org signs into Pixie using the "Sign in with Google" button AND
+1. The original creator of the org signs into Pixie using the `"Login with Google"` button AND
-2. The email the admin uses to sign in is part of a GSuite account.
+2. The email the admin uses to login is part of a GSuite account.

 GSuite orgs can invite two types of users:

-- **Teammates with GSuite emails**: should use the "Sign-Up with Google" button on the [Sign up](https://work.withpixie.ai/auth/signup) page.
+- **Teammates with GSuite emails**: should use the `"Sign-Up with Google"` button on the [Sign up](https://work.withpixie.ai/auth/signup) page.
 GSuite emails will automatically join the Pixie org corresponding to their GSuite domain. _DO NOT use Invite Links to invite teammates with GSuite emails._ For greater control, enable [User Approvals](/reference/admin/user-mgmt#enable-approvals-for-new-users).

 - **Teammates using Gmail or creating custom email/password Pixie accounts**: should be sent [Invite Links](/reference/admin/user-mgmt#invite-links).